seemoo-lab/openhaystack/README.md

 ### Searching (4)

 Apple does not know which encrypted locations belong to which Apple account or device.
 Therefore, every Apple user can download any location report as long as they know the corresponding public key.
 This is not a security issue: all reports are end-to-end encrypted and cannot be decrypted unless one knows the corresponding private key (stored in the keychain).
-We leverage this feature to download the reports from Apple that have been created for our OpenHaystack tags.
+We leverage this feature to download the reports from Apple that have been created for our OpenHaystack accessories.
 We use our private keys to decrypt the location reports and show the most recent one on the map.

 Apple protects their database against arbitrary access by requiring an authenticated Apple user to download location reports.
 We use our Apple Mail plugin, which runs with elevated privileges, to access the required authentication information.
 The OpenHaystack app communicates with the plugin while downloading reports.
 This is why you need to keep Mail open while using OpenHaystack.